GSA/govt-urls/README.md

 ## Send your contributions

 We welcome updates and additions.
 [Submit a new issue](https://github.com/GSA/govt-urls/issues) to contribute directly to this list or email us at <search@support.digitalgov.gov>.
+We also welcome [pull requests](https://github.com/GSA/govt-urls/pulls).

 Please include: